-I’m aware aware that this model may be upsetting to some people, especially those who can’t or don’t want to remove love from the marital equation.
-Don’t forget that many divorced couples—couples that no longer are in love with each other—are wonderful co-parents when they put their children’s needs first.
+I’m aware that this model may be upsetting to some people, especially those who can’t or don’t want to remove love from the marital equation.
+Don’t forget that many divorced couples—couples who no longer are in love with each other—are wonderful co-parents when they put their children’s needs first.
 Don’t forget that gays and lesbians, who for so many years were unable to marry and who often had complex family arrangements with surrogate moms and sperm-donor dads, have been wonderful co-parents regardless.

 Over-the-top weddings, gold wedding bands, and marriage certificates do not bind a couple; having children together does.
 Putting your kids’ needs first isn’t the right option for everyone, but it is absolutely worth exploring.
 I appreciate that you took the time to look into this novel option.